 “As I gathered worms, I met a visitor on the Mountainside in an awful state.
 I dare not grant them Zephyrhood in their current condition.
 Please take them to Anihilato.”

-Faith woke on the Mountainside when she felt sunlight on her fur.
+Faith woke on the Mountain when she felt sun on her fur.
 She stretched and yawned and opened her eyes.

-The visitor was a giant ball of shuddering teeth whose cracking crowns caused such cacophony that Faith cowered behind a rocky outcropping with her eyes closed and her paws over her ears.
+The visitor was a ball of shuddering teeth whose cracking crowns caused such cacophony Faith cowered behind a rock with her eyes closed and her paws over her ears.

-Just before the worms escaped off the ledge, Faith nabbed them at the nape of their neck.
+Just before the worms escaped off the ledge, Faith nabbed them in her teeth.
 “Nice try!”

 Faith turned into a cloud and carried the earthworms over the desert.
-Being a cloud was almost as fun as being a fox, but she had an errand to run so she didn’t dally with fanciful flights.
-She whisked the earthworms far from the Mountain and chose an inconspicuous valley between two deep dunes.
+Being a cloud was almost as fun as being a fox, but she was on business so she didn’t dally with fanciful flights.
+She whisked the earthworms far from the Mountain and chose a valley between two dunes.

-Faith’s snow collected and gasped for air as it shook out its limbs.
-“You little wormies doing alright?”
+Faith’s collected herself and shook out limbs.
+“You wormies doing alright?”

 “No!
 Stop!”
-Faith kicked but Anihilato mushed her into a shapeless snow-pile.
-This freed a few hands for Anihilato to eat worms off the sand.
+Anihilato used twenty arms to smash her into shapeless snow.
+This freed its hands to eat worms off the sand.
 “Ew, gross!”

-Faith morphed around Anihilato’s fingers.
+Faith’s snow morphed around Anihilato’s fingers.
 Anihilato oppressed her with palms while it ate the last worm off the sand.
 “Uugh!
 Hey!”
 Faith steamed through Anihilato’s grasp.
-The more Anihilato swiped at the steam, the more Faith aerosolized and became ungraspable.
+The more Anihilato swiped at the steam, the more Faith aerosolized.
 She formed a cloudy fox above the monster.
 “You’re Anihilato, right?
-I figured you were something awful.”
+I figured you were awful.”

 “Awe-inspiring, you mean!”

 “You inspire something in me, for sure.”
-Faith hovered just outside Anihilato’s grasp.
+She hovered just outside Anihilato’s grasp.
 “You’ve got your worms, so I’m leaving.”

 “No!”
-Anihilato reached much higher than Faith had thought the monster capable.
+Anihilato reached higher than Faith thought possible.
 Its muscular back held it upright like a snake charmed from a pot.
 She still steamed through its fingers.
 “You belong to me!
 I own you!”

-Faith climbed water-vapor like an invisible spiral staircase.
+Faith climbed water-vapor like a spiral staircase.
 “What’s that supposed to mean?”

 “Your Eternity Card is in my box of souls!”

 “Huh?”
-Faith sat well out of reach.
+Faith floated well out of reach.
 “Bug Bird didn’t mention anything like that.”

-“Mentioned or unmentioned, you have died and your soul is rightfully mine.
+“Mentioned or unmentioned, you’ve died and your soul is rightfully mine.
 Descend so I might obliterate you.”